opencord/cord/docs/quickstart.md

 > OpenStack services, ONOS, and XOS in VMs on the target server.
 It also brings up
 > a compute node as a VM.

-Note that this step usually takes *at least an hour* to complete.
+This step usually takes *at least an hour* to complete.
 Be patient!

 ### Complete

 This step is completed once the Ansible playbook finishes without errors.
 If an error is encountered when running this step, the first thing to try is just running the above `gradlew` command again.

 Once the step completes, two instances of ONOS are running, in the `onos-cord-1` and `onos-fabric-1` VMs, though only `onos-cord-1` is used in